ainefairbrother/useful-bioinformatics-functions/README.md

 # useful-bioinformatics-functions
-This repo contains useful functions that I have developed during my PhD.
+This repo contains useful functions for bioinformatics-related tasks that I have developed during my PhD.

 # 1. helper-funs-to-query-api-opentargets-gh.R
   * I created these helper functions as wrappers for the https://genetics.opentargets.org/ API.